There was an error with your log in

 Manaslu circuit trek

-• Continue your journey along the Budhi Gandaki River and cross the Tatopani hot springs.
+• Continuing our journey along the Budhi Gandaki River, we will cross the Tatopani hot springs.
 The trail is quite exposed and challenging in several places.
-After a short section of a forest path, reach the tea house at Doban, above which you’ll be able to see an impressive series of rapids of Budhi Gandaki.
-Climb a short steep section and then cross the river using a suspension bridge, followed by another short climb towards Jagat.
-Spend the night at the tea house.
+After a short section of a forest path, we’ll reach the tea house at Doban, above which we’ll be able to see an impressive series of rapids of Budhi Gandaki.
+We will climb a short steep section and then cross the river using a suspension bridge, followed by another short climb towards Jagat.
+The night is spent at the tea house.

 Meals: Breakfast, lunch, and dinner